GusDira12/GusDira12/README.md

 hello o/ name's gus and this is where I just throw all the code I have and leave them as is.

 I take CS. stuff I do at the moment are (and not limited to especially paper related):
-- java (main language for uni as one, and app/other stuff as another)
+- java (main language for uni as one, app/other stuff as another)
 - html/css (web stuff)
 - js (another web stuff)
 - c/c++ (competitive programming and other things)